How to Evaluate Your Business’s IT Risk Management

 There are five steps when assessing any area of risk management: Identify, analyze, evaluate, treat, and monitor.
 Together, these steps combine to deliver a manageable and effective risk management process to protect your IT environment.

-1. Identify Risks – To begin, one needs to broadly understand their technology landscape at as a whole.
-This can be achieved by examining previous incidents or known threats to see if there had been any breaches in the system previously.
+- Identify Risks– To begin, one needs to broadly understand their technology landscape.
+Examine previous incidents or known threats to see if there is a history of system breaches…

-This will give you an understanding of all the different parts that go into that and the services that they provide the organization.
-Risk management should be pervasive across an organization’s network infrastructure, applications, cloud services, etc.2.
-Analyze Risks – This step involves examining the likelihood of threat occurrence and impact.
+- Analyze Risks– This step involves examining the likelihood of threat occurrence and impact.
 You use the understanding of what the different IT elements do for the business and back it up against the larger threat landscape.

-During this phase, you may consider implementing overarching security expertise.
-Outside vendors such as MSPs or even SaaS programs will add an extra set of eyes that provide an extra level of security.
+During this step, you may consider implementing overarching security expertise.
+Outside vendors such as MSPs or even SaaS programs will add an extra set of eyes that provide extra security.

 - Patching and keeping all devices up to date with ample power.